fanfury-sports/furyhub/docs/concepts/validator-faq.md

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of bonded IRIS
+Does it go up with the quantity of bonded FURY

 The validator that is selected to propose the next block is called proposer.
-Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded IRIS) of the validator.
-For example, if the total bonded stake across all validators is 100 IRIS and a validator's total stake is 10, then this validator will propose ~10% of the blocks.
+Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded FURY) of the validator.
+For example, if the total bonded stake across all validators is 100 FURY and a validator's total stake is 10, then this validator will propose ~10% of the blocks.

 ### What is the incentive to stake